ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

 feminidad_plot
 ```

 {{< figure src="indice_feminidad.png" alt="Graph comparing the sex ratio (women per 100 men) in the population aged 60 and older between 1970 and 1980, by five-year age groups.
-An increase in the ratio is observed across all age groups, with higher values among older age groups, indicating a relatively higher proportion of women." >}}
+An increase in the ratio is observed across all age groups, with higher values among older age groups, indicating a relatively higher proportion of women." caption="Change in the female-to-male ratio among the population aged 60 and older.
+Argentina.
+Year 1970 and 1980.
+Source: INDEC, Censo Nacional de Población 1970 y 1980.
+Processed with ARcenso.">}}

 The female-to-male ratio shows a higher proportion of women in the older age groups.
 This difference becomes more pronounced between 1970 and 1980 across all the age groups analysed, reflecting patterns of higher female life expectancy.